Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/edge-network-api-reference.md

 ```java
 public static void sendEvent(final ExperienceEvent experienceEvent, final EdgeCallback callback);
 ```
-* _experienceEvent_ - the XDM [Experience Event](edge-network-api-reference.md#experienceevent) to be sent to Adobe Experience Edge Network
+* _experienceEvent_ - the XDM [Experience Event](edge-network-api-reference.md#experienceevent) to be sent to Adobe Experience Platform Edge Network
-* _completion_ - optional callback to be invoked when the request is complete, returning the associated [EdgeEventHandle(s)](edge-network-api-reference.md#edgeeventhandle) received from the Adobe Experience Edge Network.
+* _completion_ - optional callback to be invoked when the request is complete, returning the associated [EdgeEventHandle(s)](edge-network-api-reference.md#edgeeventhandle) received from the Adobe Experience Platform Edge Network.
 It may be invoked on a different thread.

 **Example**